Singular/Singular/Singular/dyn_modules/systhreads/doc/threadpools.md

 second one, `increment`, requires one additional argument.
 And the `add2and2` job does not require any more arguments.

-Jobs can also be created from other jobs by pasing in a job argument instead of a function name as the first argument:
+Jobs can also be created from other jobs by passing in a job argument instead of a function name as the first argument:

     job j2 = createJob(job j[, def arg1, ..., def argn]);